charlesmchen/WeView2/whyAutolayout.md

 * Adapt to different screen sizes (ie. the iPhone 5 vs. other iPhones) (be responsive).
 * Adapt to orientation changes.
-* Adapt to design changes (ie. change of font size).
+* Adapt to design changes (ie. a larger font size, addition another subview, change of image size, etc.).
 * Adapt to textual changes as your UI is translated into other languages.
-* Adapt to dynamic content.
+* Adapt to dynamic content, ie. displaying content downloaded from the network.

-This becomes even more important with iOS 7, which lets users adjust text sizes outside of your app.
+This becomes even more important with iOS 7, which allows users to adjust text sizes outside of your app.

 <!-- TEMPLATE END -->